jungyeul/alignment-based-PARSEVAL/README.md

 - [`Cross Bracket`] The number of cross brackets.

 - [`Words`, `Correct Tags`, `Tag Accuracy`] Evaluation of the number of words, correct POS tags, and POS tagging accuracy.

-It's important to highlight that `evalb` excludes any problematic symbols and punctuation marks when counting words and correct POS tags.
-Our results include all tokens in the given sentence, and accuracy is calculated based on the correct number of POS-tagged words in comparison to the gold sentence.
+It's important to note that the original `evalb` excludes problematic symbols and punctuation marks in the tree structure.
+Our results include all tokens in the given sentence, and bracket numbers reflect the actual constituents in the system and gold parse trees.
+Accuracy is determined by comparing the correct number of POS-tagged words to the gold sentence, differing from the original `evalb` which doesn't consider word counts or correct POS tags.
+However, we offer an `--evalb` option to precisely replicate `evalb` results, using the `COLLINS.prm` file with its default values.

 This GitHub repository includes the following case studies: